metaplex-foundation/compression-read-api-js-examples/README.md

 `Bubblegum` is the Metaplex Protocol program for creating and interacting with compressed Metaplex NFTs.
 See the [Bubblegum README](https://github.com/metaplex-foundation/metaplex-program-library/blob/master/bubblegum/program/README.md) for more information on the Bubblegum program.

-Compressed NFTs involve some extra complexity, such as sending Merkle proofs and Nonce values to Bubblgum instructions.
+Compressed NFTs involve some extra complexity, such as sending Merkle proofs and Nonce values to Bubblegum instructions.
 The Compression Read API enables easier interaction with the Bubblegum program and the Merkle trees with which Bubblegum interacts.
 For example, the Read API can provide the Merkle proofs and Nonce information for an asset.

 The Read API also provides data for non-compresed NFTs, which facilitates easy handling of either compressed or non-compressed NFTs.